 The current chair of the Committee on SIGMAAs is:

 Groups are expected to work with the Committee on developing applications.
 Completed applications must be approved by the Committee, which will formally submit applications to the MAA Executive Committee for consideration and final approval.
-Once a group has been approved to become a SIGMAA, it will be assigned by the MAA Secretary to a Coordinating Council.

 Groups proposing to form a SIGMAA will be required to submit to the Committee the following items: